Not Just a Hostel

 Hostel in Tehran

-See You in Iran Hostel is in the Iranshahr neighborhood at the heart of Tehran’s pulsing artistic center.
-The hostel’s area includes the Iranian Artists’ Forum, the Museum of Contemporary Art and numerous private art galleries.
+See You in Iran Tehran Hostel is in the Iranshahr neighborhood at the heart of Tehran’s pulsing artistic center.
+The hostel’s area includes the Iranian Artists’ Forum which is home to numerous cultural events and gatherings, the Museum of Contemporary Art and numerous private art galleries.
 It neighbors political and intellectual attractions like the Former U.S. Embassy, the University of Tehran, and Enghelab Square’s famous book bazaars.
-Located in the center of Tehran, the hostel is also 30 minutes away from most major historical sites, such as Golestan Palace, the Grand Bazaar, the National Museum of Iran, etc. Refer to our “Contact Us” page for our address and transportation information.
+Located in the center of Tehran, the hostel is also 30 minutes away from most major historical sites, such as Golestan Palace, the Grand Bazaar, the National Museum of Iran, etc. Our hostel in Tehran provides travelers with a unique cultural experience.
+Refer to our “Contact Us” page for our address and transportation information.

 Hostel in Kurdistan